cea-trust-platform/.github/profile/README.md

 Current version : **v1.9.1** (released in december 2022).

+The public TRUST website is available at **https://cea-trust-platform.github.io**

 The public TRUST git repository is available at **https://github.com/cea-trust-platform/trust-code**

 The public repository of the TRUST Doxygen documentation is available at **https://cea-trust-platform.github.io/TRUST_Doxygen.github.io/html/index.html**